 You are not required to enter stop-over countries if your stop-over is less than 48 hours.

 An annual travel insurance policy is for travellers who leave home multiple times a year on shorter trips.
-This differs from a year-long single trip policy, which gives you coverage to be away from home for one twelve-month long trip.
+This differs from a year-long single trip policy, which provides continuous cover for you to be away from home for one twelve-month long trip.

 Annual travel insurance policies have different maximum trip duration limits - that is, the maximum number of days you can spend overseas before you have to come home again.
 For example, if you purchase a 30-day annual travel insurance policy, you can go on a ten-day trip to Bali for a friend's wedding in April, go on a seven-day Pacific cruise in July, go trekking for three weeks in New Zealand and have a month-long break over Christmas in the USA, and they can all be covered under the one policy.

-If you don’t know where you’re traveling to within the next 12 months, choose Worldwide to ensure you’re covered no matter where you go.
+If you don’t know where you’re travelling to within the next 12 months, choose Worldwide to ensure you’re covered no matter where you go.
 If you’re travelling to multiple countries choose the appropriate region for your trip.
-Stoppovers of less than 48 hours generally do not need to be included (excluding USA and Canada).
+Stopovers of less than 48 hours generally do not need to be included (excluding USA and Canada).

 Worldwide means anywhere in the world